 the payee’s IBAN and the BIC of the payee’s payment service provider.

 (3) The IBAN and BIC or the account number and name/sort code/BIC of the payee’s payment service provider provided by the customer in accordance with paragraphs (1) and (2) is the payee’s customer identifier and is used to execute the remittance order.
-Information on the payee provided by the customer in addition to the IBAN and BIC, such as the payee’s name, does not form part of a customer identifier, is used for documentation purposes only and is disregarded by the credit institution when executing the remittance.
+Information on the payee provided by the customer in addition to the IBAN and BIC, such as the payee’s name (first and last name of a natural person or name or company of a legal person), does not form part of a customer identifier, is used for documentation purposes only as well as payee verification (paragraph 8) and is otherwise disregarded by the credit institution when executing the remittance.

 (4) The purpose of the remittance stated on the order is also irrelevant to the credit institution.